Turbulence modulation in liquid-liquid two-phase Taylor-Couette turbulence: Results

 For neutral droplets, the effect of centrifugal force is eliminated as the densities of the two phases are perfectly matched.
 As illustrated in figure~\ref{fig:snapshots}(e), the neutral droplets predominantly exhibit voids in the region where the plumes are ejected from the inner (outer) boundary layer to the bulk.
 This pattern resembles that of neutrally buoyant finite-size particles at a system Reynolds number of 6500 in the same definition as here, which is primarily attributed to the flow structures and the finite-size effect of the particles~\citep{wang2022finite}.
 Although the neutral droplets have a weaker finite-size effect due to their capacity for deformation and breakage, the spatial distribution qualitatively aligns with that of finite-size particles.
 Besides, compared to the single-phase case, the neutral droplets induce a decrease in the azimuthal velocity in the vicinity of the inner cylinder, as illustrated in the inset of figure~\ref{fig:snapshots}(i).
 Considering the fixed azimuthal velocity of the inner cylinder, this decrease causes an increase in the azimuthal velocity gradient at the inner cylinder, resulting in drag enhancement.

 Low-viscosity droplets exhibit a distribution similar to that of the neutral droplets.
 This suggests that decreasing the viscosity of the dispersed phase does not introduce new mechanisms affecting the phase distribution, at least in the studied parameter regime.
 We note that the low-viscosity droplets are mainly distributed in the bulk region where the effect of viscosity on momentum transport is weak, which leads to a negligible effect of viscosity reduction on the flow field.
-Therefore, low-viscosity droplets do not lead to significant changes in the system’s drag compared to neutral droplets.
+Therefore, when the droplets are neutrally buoyant, the decrease in viscosity ratio does not lead to a signiﬁcant change in the system's drag.

 For light droplets, the dispersed phase experiences two main forces within the $r-z$ plane.
 Firstly, the centrifugal force generated by the density difference between the two phases causes the dispersed phase to migrate toward the inner cylinder.
 Secondly, the drag force, resulting from any velocity difference between the dispersed phase and the continuous phase, causes the dispersed phase to move along with the motion of the Taylor vortex.
-Ultimately, the dispersed phase tends to segregate in the region close to the inner cylinder, where the drag and centrifugal forces are roughly balanced.
-Remarkably, a prominent interfacial structure forms in the ejection region of the plumes near the inner cylinder, and the average phase fraction $\left \langle \alpha \right \rangle _{\theta, t}$ in this region is approximately 1 (see Figures~\ref{fig:snapshots}c and~\ref{fig:snapshots}g).
+Ultimately, the dispersed phase tends to aggregate in the region close to the inner cylinder, where the drag and centrifugal forces are roughly balanced.
+Remarkably, a prominent interfacial structure forms in the ejection region of the plumes near the inner cylinder, and the average phase fraction $\left \langle \alpha \right \rangle _{\theta, t}$ in this region is approximately 1 (see figures~\ref{fig:snapshots}c and~\ref{fig:snapshots}g).
 Consequently, there is a notable disparity in the distribution of the phase fraction near the inner cylinder compared to other regions.
 In addition, an increase in the azimuthal velocity compared to the single-phase case is observed in the vicinity of the inner cylinder.
 Considering the fixed azimuthal velocity of the inner cylinder, this leads to a decrease in the azimuthal velocity gradient at the inner cylinder, which may be due to the density reduction lowering the effective Reynolds number.
 The decreased azimuthal velocity gradient at the inner cylinder results in drag reduction.